z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/binary-trees/readme.txt

 Each program should:

-    define a tree node class and methods, a tree node record and procedures, or an algebraic data type and functions, or…
+    define a tree node class and methods, a tree node record and procedures, or an algebraic data type and functions, orï¿½

     allocate a binary tree to 'stretch' memory, check it exists, and deallocate it